jbailes99/LoLShowcaseSite/README.md

    - Here, rename line 34 to set to your goal rank.
 By default it is set to Challenger rank.

 2. /frontend/src/components/MatchDataContext
-   - Here, rename lines 27-29 to match your summoner name, tag line, and the champion you want to track.
+   - Here, rename lines 27-29 to match your summoner name, tag line, region (na, euw1), and the champion you want to track.
-3. Done
+3. /backend/server.js
+   - Here, do nothing if you are in NA. if you are another region, you must change lines 14-16 to match your region. set v5region to europe, and v4 region to euw1.

 ### `npm start`